 The Prisoner’s Apprentice is her first novel.

-Get a behind-the-scenes view of the writing process and just-between-us secrets about upcoming books.
-Email love letters, delivered monthly.
+Get a behind-the-scenes peek into the writing process and just-between-us secrets about upcoming books.